 We collected data on plant reproductive traits, interaction intensity and plant fitness in 100 marked individuals in each of the 20 study populations during 2010 and 2011.
+Number of shoots per individual ranged from 1 to 44 (mean=3).
 For recordings, we selected one shoot of median length in each individual.
-In these focal shoots, we measured shoot height (in cm), reproductive development stage, and number of flowers from the end of July to the beginning of August.
-To assess the reproductive development of individuals, we counted the number of buds and flowers in each of six stages: (1) the sepals covering the bud completely, (2) bud becoming visible, (3) bud growing over the sepals, (4) bud turning blue, (5) flower opening, and (6) flower showing signs of wilting.
-From this data, we calculated two different measures of the reproductive development stage of each individual: (1) the mean development stage of all flowers and buds, and (2) the stage of the most advanced bud.
-In both cases, higher values indicate earlier flowering.
+In these focal shoots, we measured shoot height (in cm), phenology, and number of flowers.
+These traits were measured once per plant in each of the two years, at the end of July-beginning of August.
+Phenology was estimated as the reproductive development stage of individuals at the given measuring date (i.e. one single measure per study year).
+For this, we counted the number of buds and flowers that were in each of six developmental stages at the measuring date: (1) the sepals covering the bud completely, (2) bud becoming visible, (3) bud growing over the sepals, (4) bud turning blue, (5) flower opening, and (6) flower showing signs of wilting.
+From this data, we calculated two different measures of the reproductive development stage of each individual, which were used as estimates of phenology: (1) the mean development stage of all flowers and buds (continuous variable ranging from 1 to 6), and (2) the stage of the most advanced bud (ordinal variable ranging from 1 to 6).
+In both cases, higher values indicate an earlier phenology, i.e. plants flowering earlier in the season.
 The average duration of stages 2-5 was about one week (A. Valdés, pers. obs.).
 A one-unit increase in these measures thus roughly corresponds to one week earlier development.

 Interaction intensity was estimated by the maximum number of P. alcon eggs observed on the focal shoot during 2-6 visits to each population.
 Populations were visited once at the end of July-beginning of August (when data on reproductive traits was collected) and from 1 to 5 times from the end of August until all fruits had matured in mid-October (the number of visits depending on the time needed for fruit maturation).

-Plant fitness was estimated by the number of intact (i.e. not damaged by the butterfly) mature fruits on the focal shoot.
+Plant fitness was estimated by the maximum number of intact (i.e. not damaged by the butterfly) mature fruits on the focal shoot (assessed from counts of fruits on 1 to 5 visits to each population, see above).
 Although some seeds might remain in attacked fruits, the larvae consume a large proportion of seeds in the capsules (A. Valdés pers. obs.), and the number of mature seeds in intact and attacked fruits is strongly correlated with the number of intact fruits (r = 0.85, N = 1136 individuals in 2010).
 In 2010, information on fruit production was collected in all 20 populations but in 2011 we were only able to get information from 16 of the populations.

-Ant abundance was estimated along transects in each of the 20 study populations.
+Ant abundance was estimated along transects in each of the 20 study populations, once per study year.
 In 2010, 20-m transects were established, and in 2011 we used a 40-m transect in each population.
-Sugar cubes were placed with one-meter intervals along the transects, and the number of Myrmica sp. ants at each of the sugar cubes was counted 30 minutes after presenting them to ants.
+Sugar cubes were placed at one-meter intervals along the transects, and the number of Myrmica sp. ants at each of the sugar cubes was counted 30 minutes after presenting them to ants.
 Assessments were only carried out under dry (no precipitation) and warm conditions.
-To further reduce the errors associated with varying weather conditions during ant counts, we used the highest yearly value of the average number of ants per sugar cube in each population as a measure of ant abundance.
+To further reduce the variation associated with varying weather conditions during ant counts, we used the highest yearly value of the average number of ants per sugar cube in each population as a measure of ant abundance.

 Statistical analyses